 In this course candidates will apply what they have learned in their previous courses by creating a STEAM unit to teach in their classroom.
 This course will include appropriate assessment of student learning through both formative and summative assessments.
+This course is a prerequisite for EDUC 609.

-EDUČ 609 STEAM Practicum [3]
+EDUC 609 STEAM Practicum [3]

 In this course candidates will teach from the STEAM unit that they planned in the STEAM capstone course.
 They will reflect on how the unit went, what could be improved, discuss classroom management when teaching STEAM lessons, and evidence of student learning.

-\Prerequisite EDUC 608
+Candidates are required to complete 45 clock-hours of field experience during this course. \Prerequisite EDUC 608